Micro and Macro Level Graph Modeling for Graph Variational Auto-Encoders

 \section{Introduction: multi-level graph modeling}

 Many datasets contain relational information about entities and their links that can be represented as a graph.
 Deep generative learning on graphs has become a popular research topic~\cite{hamilton2020graph}, with applications including molecule design~\cite{DBLP:journals/jmlr/SamantaDJGCGG20}, and recommendation~\cite{do2019matrix}.
 It is common in graph analysis to distinguish two levels of information~\cite{bib:chakrabarti2012graph, hamilton2020graph}: (1) local node-level properties, such as the existence of a link between two nodes or the attribute of a node~\cite{kipf2016variational,arga,graphite}, and (2) global graph-level statistics (graph statistics for short) that depend on the entire graph, such as node degree distribution or motif counts.
-Most deep Graph Generative Models (GGMs) are trained with an objective based on local properties (e.g., maximizing the probabilities of Different edges have different roles in the graph global structure.
+Most deep Graph Generative Models (GGMs) are trained with an objective based on local properties (e.g., maximizing the probabilities of observed edges).
+Figure \ref{fig:crossentropyExample} illustrates the difference between local and global structure.
+Different edges have different roles in the graph global structure.
 Some edges play a critical role for the connectivity/community structure, while others are less important.
-Previous GGM training is generally based on a likelihood objective that decomposes into individual edge likelihoods \cite{you2018graphrnn,liao2019efficient,dai2020scalable}, and cannot capture the different role of edges.
-Graph global level information on the other hand can capture the different edge roles to measure the importance of an edge in the graph structure (see also Section \ref{sec:kernels}).
+Previous GGM training is generally based on a likelihood objective that decomposes into individual edge likelihoods \cite{you2018graphrnn,liao2019efficient,dai2020scalable}, which does not discriminate edges with different roles.
+Graph global level information on the other hand can capture how different edges have different importance in the graph structure (see also Section \ref{sec:kernels}).
 Whereas the sparsity of typical graphs causes difficulties for training objectives based on local information only~\cite{qiao2020novel,kipf2016variational}, graph statistics are typically dense.

-This paper proposes a new perspective on the node/graph level dichotomy: we introduce a principled probabilistic framework that incorporates both local and global graph properties.
+This paper proposes a new perspective on the node/graph level dichotomy: a principled probabilistic framework that incorporates both local and global graph properties.
 From the framework we derive a novel micro-macro (MM) objective function for training a GGM to match {\em both} local and global properties.
-The term {\em micro-macro} originates from the philosophy of science and refers to scientific frameworks that treat local (``micro") resp. global (``macro) properties of a system as equally targets~\cite{sep-models-science}.
+The term {\em micro-macro} originates from the philosophy of science and refers to scientific frameworks that treat local (``micro'') resp. global (``macro'') properties of a system as equal targets~\cite{sep-models-science}.